bshepherdson/fcc/README.md

   `DOES>` for words not defined by `CREATE` will overwrite the cell 2 cells after the code field, which might be any other data.
-- Using the pictured numeric output words outside `<#` `#>` will cause unpredictable results, and usually consume parts of the stack and write into `HERE` space.
+- Using the pictured numeric output words outside `<#` `#>` will cause unpredictable results, and usually mangle parts of the stack and write into data space after `HERE`.
 - Words defined with `DEFER` which are accessed before being assigned an `xt` will attempt to `EXECUTE` with `0` as the CFA, which is a segfault.
 - Accessing a non-deferred word like a deferred word will treat it like a